kromka-chleba/perfect_city_mirror/doc/Perfect_City_Design_Guide.md

 "I'm really happy I've met you!"

 "N-no, you can't, we're both boys!"

+### 3.5 Babcia - Seba's Grandma?

+Theme: "She forgot where she found it but she was ready to give it to the young boy".

+Simply grandma, Seba's grandma or everyone else's grandma?
+Maybe this old lady just passes by?
+Is she my grandma or a nanny?
+Did she forget to pay or did she steal it?
+Sometimes she works in a Kiosk, sometimes she's already retired.
+She forgot about the city and can still see other people.
+Whoever she is, the grandma will always cook for Seba and feed him until he's full.

+Quotes:

+"You're so slim, go ahead, eat more!"

+"Did you pray today?
+Jesus can see you!"

+"Stop whining, Sebastian!
+Now, eat this."

+"When are you getting married?"

+"Ahaha, are you dumb?
+He's scared by a nun.
+Take it now, no one is looking."

+"Don't forget to visit your grandma, Sebastian."

 ## 4. The City - macroscale areas and "biomes"